Sowmya-BH/DWBI/README.md

 # Crime Analysis in the United States :
-A number of violent and non-violent crimes are committed in the United States each year.
-Violent crime is divided into four categories under the FBI's Uniform Crime Reporting (UCR) Program: murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault.
+A number of violent and non-violent crimes are committed in the United States each year.In this project, we divided violent crimes into divided  four categories in accordance with FBI's Uniform Crime Reporting (UCR) Program: murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault.
 Non-violent crimes generally include (a) property crimes, such as theft, larceny, embezzlement, receipt of stolen goods, and arson of personal property; (b) Contract crimes, fraud, tax crimes; (c) Various drug and alcohol-related crimes; (d) Various other crimes including traffic offences, prostitution, gambling, bribery, etc. A detailed analysis of these crimes allows us to comprehend the crime pattern in an area and derive insights for future understanding of criminal activity patterns.

+This study aims to highlight some of the safest and most unsafe areas in America.
+Studying demographic factors, GDP, annual income, educational qualification and impact of family history can help us gather a fair understanding of crimes

 # Dataset:
 For this project we have used a Socio-economic dataset from the '90 Census.
 It contains Law enforcement data from the 1990 Law Enforcement Management Admin Stats survey And Crime data from the 1995 FBI UCR.
 The dataset consists of 2215 instances across 147 attributes which include 3 categorical and 144 numeric attributes.
 The data is divided into states and communities.